cisagov/prescup-challenges/pc4/team/round3-a-round-orange/solution/README.md

 ![img-31](./img/img-31.png)

 2. We just found a SSH key!
 Let's copy this value and attempt to use it to connect to the IP we found above.
 What we will do is `echo` it to a file called `id_rsa` in our current directory.
-We are going to perform three **indiviual** payloads to avoid writing the SSH key with a wrong format.
+We are going to perform three **individual** payloads to avoid writing the SSH key with a wrong format.
 Here is what we will do:

 ```
 echo "-----BEGIN OPENSSH PRIVATE KEY-----" > id_rsa